 Listed below are some of the best influencer marketing companies to work with in 2023.

 Startups typically have limited marketing budgets, so it might be preferable to collaborate with micro-influencers because they price less.
-Inbeat Agency describes itself as an efficient micro-influencer agency with offices all around the world, including Montreal, Paris, and Singapore.
+Inbeat Agency describes itself as an efficient micro-influencer agency with offices worldwide, including Montreal, Paris, and Singapore.

 Having worked with major international businesses like New Balance, Nordstrom, and Disney, and with over 25,000 YouTube, TikTok, and Instagram micro-influencers, they have a large network of influencers that you can tap into, with in-house social media expertise and tools that you can utilize to your benefit.